Personal profile

 About

-Dr. Stacey Nicely serves as Clinical Assistant Professor of Psychology in the Graduate Department of Psychology and Counseling, adjunct faculty in the School of Distance Education, and Staff Psychologist| Prevention Coordinator at the Counseling and Testing center.
+Dr Stacey Nicely serves as Director of the Counseling & Testing Center, and Clinical Assistant Professor in the Department of Graduate Psychology & Counseling.
+Dr Nicely has served in various capacites in the Counseling and Testing center for roughly 13 years.
 Prior to pursuing a career in psychology, she worked in commercial banking for 10 years with her last full-time position being at the supervisory level.

-Dr. Nicely is passionate about facilitating the multiple mental health processes that contribute to individuals living out their God-given potential and becoming the best version of themselves.
+Dr Nicely has presented on mental health related topics at national and international psychological conferences and to denominational and non-denominational audiences locally and internationally.
+She thoroughly enjoys her work and is passionate about facilitating the multiple processes that contribute to individuals living out their God-given potential and becoming the best version of themselves.

 Contact Information